Cardiff City footballer Perry Ng applying for Singapore citizenship via Foreign Sports Talent Scheme

 The group winners will advance to the tournament and join the 18 teams that have already qualified.

-India are the top ranked team in the group, at 126th in the FIFA rankings.
+India is the top-ranked team in the group, at 126th in the FIFA rankings.
 Hong Kong is ranked 155th, Singapore is 160th, and Bangladesh is 185th.

+The only Southeast Asian team to make the cut for the 2027 Asian Cup so far is Indonesia.

 The Lions are coming off the back of a creditable ASEAN Championship campaign where they reached the tournament semifinals before being eliminated by eventual champions Vietnam.